-- 1. Use sample weight (e.g., WGT2013_2015) and design variables (SECU & SEST) to make valid estimates.
-Failure to use the weights and design variables correctly will lead to inaccurate statistical estimates and inferences. - 2.
-Use recoded variables when available.
-They have been edited carefully, and missing
+- Use sample weight (e.g., WGT2015\2017) and design variables (SECU & SEST) to make valid estimates.
+Failure to use the weights and design variables correctly will lead to inaccurate statistical estimates and inferences. - Use recoded variables when available.
+They have been edited carefully, and missing data have been imputed.
+Some of the most commonly used recodes are listed on page 20.

-- 3. In addition to this 2013-2015 NSFG User's Guide with its seven appendices, the NSFG website also provides the following materials: - a. the codebooks (online Webdoc) - b. the questionnaires in two formats - c. downloadable ASCII data files - d. program statements to read in the ASCII data files using SAS, Stata, and SPSS - e. three variance estimation examples using 2013-2015 data which can be adapted for your own research purposes. - 4.
-If you cannot find an answer to your question in the NSFG User's Guide, codebooks, questionnaires, or webpage, please contact NSFG staff at nsfg@cdc.gov or 301-458-4222. - 5.
-The 2013-2015 NSFG sample design, fieldwork plan, and other procedures of the survey are similar to what was used in 2006-2010 and 2011-2013.
-Until further information is published specific to the survey design and operations of the 2013-2015 NSFG, refer to the section below on "Sample Weights and Variance Estimation," the methodology reports available on the webpage for 2011-2013, as well as the Series 1 and Series 2 technical reports from the 2006-2010 data release available on the NSFG website.
+- In addition to this 2015-2017 NSFG User's Guide with its seven appendices, the NSFG website also provides the following materials: - the codebooks (online codebook called "Webdoc") - the questionnaires in two levels of detail - o downloadable ASCII data files - program statements to read in the ASCII data files using SAS, Stata, and SPSS - variance estimation examples using 2015-2017 data that can be adapted for your own research purposes - case weights for analyzing combined 4-year and 6-year data files (2013-2017 and 2011-2017) - If you cannot find an answer to your question in the NSFG User's Guide, codebooks, questionnaires, or webpage, please contact NSFG staff at nsfg@cdc.gov. - The 2015-2017 NSFG sample design, fieldwork plan, and other procedures of the survey are similar to what was used in 2006-2010, 2011-2013, and 2013-2015.
+Until further information is published specific to the survey design and operations of the 2015-2017 NSFG, refer to the section below on "Sample Weights and Variance Estimation," the methodology reports available on the webpage for 2013-2015 and 2011-2013, as well as the Series 1 and Series 2 technical reports from the 2006-2010 data release available on the NSFG website.

-BACKGROUND AND OVERVIEW OF THE 2013-2015 NSFG
+BACKGROUND AND OVERVIEW OF THE 2015-2017 NSFG

-The National Survey of Family Growth (NSFG) is designed and administered by the National Center for Health Statistics (NCHS), an agency with the U.S. Department of Health and Human Services' Centers for Disease Control and Prevention (DHHS/CDC).
+The National Survey of Family Growth (NSFG) is designed and administered by the National Center for Health Statistics (NCHS), an agency within the U.S. Department of Health and Human Services' Centers for Disease Control and Prevention (DHHS/CDC).
 NCHS conducts the NSFG in collaboration with several other agencies of the DHHS.
 (See Acknowledgments for further detail on these cosponsoring agencies, as well as key personnel at NCHS and at the contractor organization for this file release, the University of Michigan's Institute for Social Research.)

 The NSFG became part of the federal statistical system, within NCHS, in 1973.
-The primary purpose of the survey, particularly since the inclusion of a sample of men as well as women aged 15-44, has been to produce reliable national estimates of:
+The primary purpose of the survey, particularly since the inclusion of a sample of men as well as women aged 15-44 (15-49 starting in September 2015), has been to produce reliable national estimates of:

-- factors affecting pregnancy, including sexual activity, contraceptive use, and infertility; - the medical care associated with contraception, infertility, and childbirth; - factors affecting marriage, divorce, cohabitation, and family building; - adoption and caring for non-biological children; - father involvement with their children; - use of sexual and reproductive health services; and - attitudes about sex, childbearing, and marriage.
+- factors affecting pregnancy, including sexual activity, contraceptive use, and infertility; - the medical care associated with contraception, infertility, and childbirth; - factors affecting marriage, divorce, cohabitation, and family building; - adoption and caring for non-biological children; - father involvement with their children; - use of sexual and reproductive health services; and

+• attitudes about sex, childbearing, and marriage.

-The survey results are used by the U.S. DHHS and other research and policy organizations to plan health services and health education programs, and to do statistical studies on the topics listed above, among others.
+The survey results are used by the U.S. DHHS and other research and policy organizations to help understand use of health services and health education programs, and to do statistical studies on the topics listed above, among others.